Mong La: Name

-Mong La, Mengla and Meungla are differing Romanizations of the same Tai word.
-Both the e and the o should be pronounced like the Scottish pronunciation of u in bucks.
-To differentiate Mengla County in China and Mong La Township/settlement in Myanmar the locals call the former "Greater Mengla/Mongla" and the latter "Lesser Mongla/Mengla". in Jinping County also bears the same name but is too distant to cause confusion.
+Burmese Maing La (မိုင်းလား, [máɪɰ̃lá]) and Chinese Měnglā (勐拉, [mɤŋlä]) are transcriptions of a Tai name spoken as Miunglaa (မိူင်းလႃး) in Shan and Mueang La (ᦵᦙᦲᧂ ᦟᦱᧉ) in Tai Lue.
+Local Chinese also refer to the Burmese town as "Little" or "Lesser Mong La" (小勐拉, Xiǎo Měnglā) to distinguish it from "Big" or "Greater" Mengla County in China, with a population of over 300,000.
+Mengla Town in Jinping County on Yunnan's Vietnamese border also bears the same name but is too distant to cause confusion.

 History

 Mong La emerged from a small remote village in the 1990s to become a local version of Las Vegas.
 The National Democratic Alliance Army (NDAA) operates in the Mong La area.

+By the 2010s, the area was known as a regional hub for drugs and prostitution.
+Mong La is located in the Golden Triangle area which is a hub for regional imports of precursor chemicals as well as a site of synthetic drug production.
+The Sop Lwe river port is an important transit point for both licit and illicit goods along the Mekong River, sitting upstream of the Golden Triangle Special Economic Zone, which is widely identified as a major regional hub for transnational organized crime.

+In 1995, the State Law and Order Restoration Council began construction of a replica of Shwedagon Pagoda in Mong La.
+The pagoda was consecrated in 1997.

 Mong La casinos were closed in January 2005 for about a year because of complaints from the Government of China.
 Mong La has a history of rapid expansion, but in the late 2000s, its economy was in decline.
 Tourism from Thailand to Mong La resumed in 2012 after the signing of new cease fire agreement between the Burmese military government and the Mong La NDAA in September 2011.

 There has been an increase in illegal wildlife trafficking in the region.
-Mong La has emerged as a significant hub of the pangolin trade and during four visits in 2006, 2009, 2013–2014 and 2015, a total of 42 bags of pangolin scales, 32 whole skins, 16 foetuses or pangolin parts in wine and 27 whole pangolins were observed for sale.
+Mong La has emerged as a significant hub of the pangolin trade; during four visits in 2006, 2009, 2013–2014 and 2015, a total of 42 bags of pangolin scales, 32 whole skins, 16 foetuses or pangolin parts in wine and 27 whole pangolins were observed for sale.
 Wildlife products from Africa, such as African elephant ivory and white rhino horn, have been observed openly for sale in Mong La, indicating this hub is being used to move such items into China.

+There were reports that Chinese company Shanghai Shellpay Internet Technology has planned to construct the Yongbang Blockchain Special Economic Zone (SEZ) in Mong La.
+In February 2019, the Chinese Embassy in Myanmar released a statement on the creation of Yongbang SEZ.
+However, Mong La officials have denied that Chinese firms were permitted to set up a blockchain SEZ in the region.